 All fair questions.
 Unfortunately, the music industry doesn't have as clear a path to employment as, say, the medical industry (you want to be a doctor, so you go to medical school, do a residency, and so on).
 It makes it a bit harder when it comes to designing the perfect resume.

 The good news, however, is that there are a few basics that music business employers like to see from their applicants, and highlighting these things on your resume can help you shine during the interview process.

-Here are four things you should feature on your resume in order to have a better chance at a music industry job:
+Here are four things you should feature on your resume to have a better chance at a music industry job:

-- I know, I know.
-How do you get experience before you get a job?
+- How do you get experience before you get a job?
 Music industry internships are an excellent way to get started.
-And, the only thing stopping you from generating your own opportunities within the industry is, well, you.
+And, the only thing stopping you from generating your opportunities within the industry is, well, you.
 Find some musician friends and help them in a quasi-manager role.
 Book a show at a local club.
 Start a music blog.
 The possibilities are endless, and your initiative will be looked on very kindly by potential employers.

 - List of Music-Related Accomplishments: This one goes back to the idea of experience: be sure to include a section on your resume where you can list your relevant accomplishments that aren't included in other sections of your resume.
 Did you plan a sellout show for a friend's band?
 Are you a musician who plays regularly yourself?
 Did you run a successful local press campaign for your release or someone else's?
 Have you attended music industry trade shows?
 Anything you can do to show you're interested in the industry and have taken the initiative to get some experience under your belt can help you.